huggingface/optimum-habana/examples/image-to-text/README.md

 ### Inference with FusedSDPA

 Habana FusedSDPA is a fused and optimized implementation of torch.nn.functional.scaled_dot_product_attention() for Gaudi.
-For more details, refer to [Habana online document](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_PyTorch_Models.html?highlight=fusedsdpa#using-fused-scaled-dot-product-attention-fusedsdpa).
+For more details, refer to [Gaudi online documentation](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_PyTorch_Models.html?highlight=fusedsdpa#using-fused-scaled-dot-product-attention-fusedsdpa).
 Currently FusedSDPA works with BF16 precision for Llava models.

 Use the following commands to run Llava-1.5-7b inference with FusedSDPA
 ```bash